dfsnow/sno.ws/content/writing/2021-08-30-favorite-digital-things.md

 scripts = [ "js/heart-markers.js" ]
 +++

-In the spirit of digital minimalism, I've cleaned out my bookmarks and compiled them into this big list.
-This list only includes digital things; no physical stuff, no media.
-The purpose of this list is three-fold:
+This is a list of my favorite digital things, excluding media.
+It's basically a [blogroll](https://indieweb.org/blogroll), [`/uses`](https://uses.tech) page, and bookmark dump combined into one.
+It's purpose is three-fold:

 1. Make cool things discoverable for others
 2. Serve as a personal bookmark page for things I like